 - Keep the moisture levels in the house as low as possible, but on average lower than 50%.

 - Clean bathrooms with mold killing products.
 Wear non-porous gloves and eye protection and have good air ventilation while cleaning.

-- Do not install or put carpet in bathrooms and basements.
+- Do not put carpet in bathrooms or basements.

 How can I clean up mold after a water leak or a flood?

-- Wear a special mask that can keep the mold spores out of the air you breathe, such as an N95 respirator.
-N95 respirators block 95% of small particles (like mold spores) from getting into the air you breathe.
-For it to work properly, make sure to follow all instructions on the N95 respirator packaging.
+- Wear a mask that can keep mold spores out of the air you breathe, such as an N95 respirator.
+For the mask or respirator to work properly, make sure to follow all instructions on the packaging.

-- Wear non-porous gloves, which are made from natural rubber, neoprene, nitrile, polyurethane, or PVC.
+- Wear non-porous gloves made from natural rubber, neoprene, nitrile, polyurethane, or PVC.

 - Wear eye protection, such as goggles without air vents in them.

-- Have good air ventilation while cleaning by keeping doors and windows open, air vents and fans turned on.
+- Increase air ventilation while cleaning by keeping doors and windows open, air vents and fans turned on.

 - Remove all items that have been wet for more than 48 hours if they cannot be thoroughly cleaned and dried.
 This includes carpeting, upholstery, wallpaper, drywall, floor and ceiling tiles, insulation material, clothing, leather, paper, wood, and food.

 - Remove mold growth from hard surfaces by using commercial mold cleaning products or a bleach solution (1 cup bleach in 1 gallon of water).
 Do not mix bleach with ammonia or other household cleaners.
 Always follow use and storage directions on the labels.

-- If you are sensitive to mold or cleaning products, consider asking someone else to clean for you, particularly in areas with poor ventilation.
+- If you are sensitive to mold or cleaning products, consider asking someone else to clean for you, especially in areas with poor ventilation.

-- Professional companies can also be hired to clean up the flooded basement or other household areas.
+- Professional companies can be hired to clean up flooded basements or other household areas.